 Learn more about this proposal and why it matters

-This document pool contains analyses, updates and resources relating to EU rules on scanning private online communications ('chat control'), upload filters, online anonymity and other threats to human rights in the context of the proposed 'Regulation laying down rules to prevent and combat child sexual abuse' (CSA Regulation)
+This document pool contains updates and resources on the EU's proposed 'Regulation laying down rules to prevent and combat child sexual abuse' (CSA Regulation)

 European Commission’s online CSAM proposal fails to find right solutions to tackle child sexual abuse